greyatom-school/the-minerva-project/FEWD/sprint_4/2. Introduction to ReactJS/Assessment Quiz.md

 a.
 True

 b.
-False [Correct answer]
+False

 3. Which of the following is NOT correct about ReactJS?

 a.
 React updates only what is necessary.

 b.
 React elements cannot be created without the help of JSX.
-[Correct answer]

 c.
 React has only one-way flow of data binding.